SravB/Game-of-Life-Ecosystem-Simulator/README.md

-# Game-of-Life-Ecosystem-Simulator
+# Game of Life Ecosystem Simulator

-Simulates the growth of an ecosystem with land and sea components.
+Simulates the growth of an ecosystem over several generations.
+Includes interactions between land and sea portions of the ecosystem.